Charlie Crist considers run for Florida governor again

 38 STATES HOLDING GOVERNORS RACES THIS YEAR AND NEXT YEAR: HERE ARE THE SHOWDOWNS TO WATCH

-Crist said over the weekend in an interview with a local TV interview that he "would be open to" a third run for governor.
+Crist said over the weekend in an interview with a local TV station that he "would be open to" a third run for governor.

 "If you ask me, have some people suggested that I should contemplate potentially running for Governor next year?
 Yes, they have.
 While it doesn’t get much of my attention in my brain right now, it is something that I would be open to," Crist told the CBS TV station in Miami.